ESWZY/telegram-news/README.md

 from telegram_news.template import InfoExtractor, NewsPostman

 # Three required fields:
-# Your bot token gotten from @BotFather
+# Your bot token obtained from @BotFather
 bot_token = os.getenv("TOKEN")
-# Add your bots into a channel as administrators
+# Add your bots into a channel as an administrator
 channel = os.getenv("CHANNEL")
 # Your database to store old messages.
 DATABASE_URL = os.getenv("DATABASE_URL")